1. Ada

 Wrapping up

-COVID-19 remains a global health concern in 2024, with the XBB.1.5 variant remaining the dominant strain.
-The symptoms of the XBB.1.5 variant are similar to those of previous strains.
+COVID-19 continues to be a global health concern in 2025, with XEC as the dominant variant.
+The symptoms of XEC and other circulating variants, like JN.1, remain similar to past Omicron strains, mostly affecting the upper respiratory tract.
 High-risk groups for COVID-19 remain the same as last year, and it's essential to continue taking preventative measures, such as vaccinations and mask-wearing when in large crowds.

 Q: Will the current vaccine protect me against the 2024 COVID-19 variants?